byjg/swarm_tf/README.md

 However, you'll rely the creation of the resources to Terraform.
 The best of the two worlds :)

+# What this script create?

+- Full Docker Swarm cluster
+- Manager Node with auto-join
+- Worker Node with auto-join
+- Create or use an existing volume and attach it automatically to the node
+- Custom Digital Ocean tags
+- Firewall
+- (@todo soon) Create NFS Server that can be used inside the docker swarm cluster

 # Get Started

 1 - Add to your project the Swarm_TF: